Frequently Asked Questions

 What is your cancellation policy?

-If you need to cancel your reservation, the credit from your deposit can be applied toward a new reservation within six months of your original check-in date.
-Please keep in mind that this flexible policy applies to direct bookings only.
+If you need to cancel your reservation, your deposit is fully refundable up to 30 days before check-in.
+After that point, the deposit can be applied toward a new reservation within six months of your original check-in date.
+Please note this flexible policy is available for direct bookings only.

 We strongly recommend purchasing travel insurance to cover unexpected cancellations due to COVID/illness, travel restrictions, or airline disruptions to Roatan.